-The Racial Equity Learning Arc, a cohort-based series of workshops created and facilitated by The Equity Paradigm, is open to Duke staff and faculty who have completed the Racial Equity Institute’s Phase I workshop (or a near equivalent).
-This six-session series is intended to connect people within a community to build on foundational knowledge to further develop critical consciousness around issues of race.
+The Racial Equity Learning Arc, a cohort-based series of workshops created and facilitated by The Equity Paradigm, is open to Duke staff and faculty who have completed the Racial Equity Institute’s Phase I workshop or a near equivalent.
+This six-session series is intended to build a learning community for participants to develop shared language and analysis around diversity, inclusion, and equity.
+Participants will interrogate structural racism and the way it manifests in our individual experiences, organizational dynamics, and systemic outcomes.

 Key objectives for the 6-session Learning Arc: